n8n-io/n8n-docs/docs/langchain/index.md

 # LangChain

-n8n's LangChain nodes allow you to build AI-powered functionality within your workflows.
-The LangChain nodes are configurable, meaning you can choose your preferred agent, LLM, vector store, and so on.
+With n8n's LangChain nodes you can build AI-powered functionality within your workflows.
+The LangChain nodes are configurable, meaning you can choose your preferred agent, LLM, memory, and so on.
 Alongside the LangChain nodes, you can connect any n8n node as normal: this means you can integrate your LangChain logic with other data sources and services.

 !!! info "Feature availability"
 	This feature is available on Cloud and self-hosted n8n, at all pricing tiers.
 To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.
 Refer to [Access LangChain in n8n](/langchain/access-langchain/) for more information.